ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_debugger.rst

           ansible.builtin.command: "false"
           debugger: on_failed

 In this example, the debugger is set to ``never`` at the play level and to ``on_failed`` at the task level.
-If the task fails, Ansible invokes the debugger, because the definition of the task overrides the definition of its parent play.
+If the task fails, Ansible invokes the debugger, because the task's definition overrides that of its parent play.

 Enabling the debugger in configuration or an environment variable
 -----------------------------------------------------------------